Lesson 4 of 6

 Hebrew/Aramaic and compositional history

 Some interpreters imagine a collection of stories about the exile (Daniel 2-6) with Daniel 7 serving as an updated and reinterpreted version of Nebuchadnezzar’s vision in Daniel 2.
-The Aramaic section was, in this view, updated further with the visions in Daniel 8:1-12:4 written in Hebrew.
+The Aramaic section was, in this view, updated further with the visions in Daniel 8:1—12:4 written in Hebrew.
 (The use of Hebrew might signal some nationalistic fervor.)
 An introductory story was added (Daniel 1, in Hebrew) and subsequently the last vision was updated (Daniel 12:5-13).
 This version of a compositional history attempts to correlate the Aramaic and Hebrew variations, but there are still loose ends that lack a convincing explanation.
 Why, for example, would Daniel 2:1-4a be in Hebrew?
 Those verses are crucial to the rest of the chapter which is in Aramaic.
-The variation between Hebrew and Aramaic in Daniel remains an anomaly.
+The reason for the variation between Hebrew and Aramaic in Daniel remains a mystery.

 History and Daniel